Environmental governance in Brazil: ISO 14000 standards

 An important part of establishing Brazil's competitiveness on the world market is by being in line with the global market requirements.
 Many of Brazil's chemical facilities have received ISO 14000 certification and several more are close to being certified.
 The motivation behind this is Brazil's desire to boost its image on the international market and to increase trade with foreign partners.
 Brazil also participates on the technical committee of the ISO 14000 standards.

 Water governance

 Marine and coastal zoning

-Environmental governance in Brazil tends to be carried out with a top-down approach, whereby the government puts in place legislation that markets have to abide to.
-This command-and-control approach has sometimes led to tensions between the governments, business and local communities.
+Environmental governance in Brazil tends to be carried out with a top-down approach, in which the government puts in place legislation that markets must abide by.
+This command-and-control approach has sometimes led to tensions between governments, business and local communities.
 An example of this is the establishment of marine and coastal protected areas in Brazil.
 Restrictions are often imposed on artisanal fisheries without any involvement of the local communities in the decision making, and the negative impact on the livelihood of these local communities has resulted in several conflicts.
 The ecological resilience of coastal fisheries is also said to be affected by the top-down approach of creating reserves.
 The lack of local involvement, public participation and co-management is thought to limit ecological resilience and reduce the effectiveness of the coastal reserves in protecting wildlife numbers.